emil2k/joltem/gateway/README.md

 I experienced issues when running Django in one process and the Twisted based gateway in another process.
 For example if I would add or remove a SSH key through the site's web interface it would not be reflected in the behaviour of the gateway until the web server was restarted.
 I was using MySQL with InnoDB tables on the local machine.

-After some research I found that even though Django is set by default to *autocommit* changes the underlying database may not be and its isolation behaviour may vary.
+After some research I found that even though Django is set by default to *autocommit* changes, the underlying database may not be and its isolation behaviour may vary.

 So for a *MySQL* database I needed to run this command to fix the problem :